great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/how_to_instantiate_a_specific_filesystem_data_context.md

 ## Next steps

-For guidance on further customizing your Data Context's configurations for <TechnicalTag tag="store" text="Metadata Stores" /> and <TechnicalTag tag="data_docs" text="Data Docs" />, please see:
+For guidance on further customizing your Data Context's configurations for Metadata Stores and Data Docs, please see:
 - [How to configure an Expectation Store on a filesystem](/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_on_a_filesystem.md)
 - [How to configure a Validation Result Store on a filesystem](/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_on_a_filesystem.md)
 - [How to configure and use a Metric Store](/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_metricsstore.md)